What’s Better Canary, Angee, Nest Cam, or Nest IQ?By - 10/26/2018

 Which Mobile App Reigns Supreme?

-All four cameras support Android and iOS.
+All of the cameras support Android and iOS.
 Nest Cam and Canary also work with Apple TV.

 For as long as I’ve been using it, Canary’s app has been easy to use.
-The app lets you view video footage as well as set alerts.
-It also helps you track air quality and analyze your home’s activity, though I’ve found this feature to be useless.
+The app lets you view live and recorded video footage as well as set alerts for air quality, motion, and connection (i.e., if your camera goes offline).

-The only issue I’ve had with Canary’s app is the same issue I’ve had with other camera apps; occasionally there is a serious lag when viewing video from a remote location.
+The only issue I’ve had with Canary’s app is the same issue I’ve had with other camera apps; occasionally there is a lag when viewing video from a remote location.
 If you’re worried about something and want to check in, this can be frustrating.
-Viewing video when you’re connected to Wi-Fi is much better than using 3G or 4G.
+Viewing video when you’re connected to Wi-Fi is faster than using 3G or 4G; however, a recent update to the Canary app specifically targeted the lag, and they’ve reduced the average wait time to under 6 seconds.

-Canary’s Apple TV app allows you to view a live video stream and view recorded clips from all of your Canary cameras.
+Canary has other apps too including one for Apple Watch, Android Wear, and Apple TV.
+Their Apple TV app allows you to view a live video stream and view recorded clips from all of your Canary cameras.
+Finally, they do have a web app, but you must be a Canary Member to access this feature.

 Finally, although the Nest app provides an overall clean experience, the app is not impervious to the issues facing the Canary app.
 It also works best when streaming video from Wi-Fi and viewing video from a PC works better than using the app.

-Angee plans to launch an iOS and Android app simultaneously.
-They will also offer a web browser experience.
-At this time, there is little information about the app, but they have shared an app preview.
+Angee launched an iOS and Android app.
+They also mentioned a web app during their Kickstarter campaign, but that’s not yet available.
 From the app, you should be able to view who is home and who is away as well as view a detailed activity timeline that includes logs from your camera and any attached sensors.
 Through the app, you can also set up push notifications of events, view saved video clips, live stream from your camera, and customize settings.

 Mobile App Winner?

 Nest Cam.
 The app is clean and simple to use.
-There is also very little latency when trying to view video and they frequently provide updates and new features.
-Canary is a close second on this one.
-Their app is also simple to use and navigate.
+There is very little latency when trying to view video, and they frequently provide updates and new features that benefit, not punish, the customer.

 Smart Home = Smart Products

-Canary’s focus is on security and also your home’s environment.
-Though Canary does not have any smart home features of its own, it can work with Wink.
+Finally, Canary works with Wink.
 Right now, the two are limited to arm/disarm triggers.
 If you leave the house, Wink can arm Canary.
 If you unlock your door, it can disarm Canary, and so on.
 While this is useful, Canary already had a fairly good automated arm/disarm feature through geo-fencing.
 If you want to connect them in a more useful way, you can tie Canary’s mode changes to channels on IFTTT via a Wink shortcut.
 You can then connect Canary to lots of smart things, from Amazon Echo to Philips Hue.

-Dropcam and Nest Cam, as standalone units, are not set up for home automation.
-However, they are such popular devices that they are compatible with a number of other systems, such as Works with Nest.
+Nest Cam and Nest Cam IQ, as standalone units, are not set up for home automation.
+However, they are such popular devices that they are compatible with a number of other systems such as Works with Nest.
 Through Works with Nest, the cameras can connect to other compatible devices for added protection.
 They can also connect to the Nest Protect and the Nest Learning thermostat.

-Angee is also planning to combine home security with home automation.
-They plan to launch their own IFTTT channel and they sell security tags.
+Angee also combines home security with home automation.
+They plan to launch their own IFTTT channel, and they sell security tags.
 Tags are sensors that can be placed to monitor for activity.
 They can monitor for motion as well as open/close movement.
 For example, they can let you know when someone enters your front door.
-The camera will also include both temperature and humidity sensors.
+The camera was also promised to include both a temperature and a humidity sensor, but that’s nowhere to be seen.

 Smart Home Winner?

-While not full-blown home security systems, all four systems can be used for self-monitored security.
+While not full-blown home security systems, all of the systems can be used for self-monitored security.
 They all offer some form of motion detection with alerts sent directly to a smartphone.
-Then, when an alert is received, all four systems allow you to log-in to visually confirm the incident via a mobile app.
+Then, when an alert is received, all of the systems allow you to log-in to visually confirm the incident via a mobile app.

-Finally, with a Membership, Canary offers Incident Support.
+To expand on Canary’s ability to protect your home, you can add other devices and a Membership.
+With a Membership, Canary offers two-way audio, custom modes, and Incident Support.
 With Incident Support, they will assign a team member to help you sort through your video history to find evidence if your home is the victim of a burglary.

-Canary Flex offers a new level of home security as it can be powered using a battery and can work inside or outside.
-It also has the option for 4G wireless so that you can monitor areas that do not have WiFi access.
-They also sell several accessories that will allow you to monitor anywhere.
-With the right accessory, you can hang it from a tree, put it in a cabinet, place it on a porch, or set it on a table.
+Finally, All-in-One shares the same app as Canary Flex and Canary View.
+Flex offers a new level of home security as it can be powered using a battery and can work inside or outside.
+They also sell several mounts for creative placement.
+With the right mount, you can hang Flex from a tree, put it in a cabinet, place it on a porch, or set it on a table.
+Canary View, unfortunately, lacks some of the original Canary’s security features including a siren and HomeHealth monitoring, but it sells for $99.00.

-Dropcam and Nest Cam are only for video surveillance.
-They have built-in motion and sound detectors as well as two-way audio, but the motion detector is too sensitive to work as a home security device, unless you are willing to pay.
+Nest Cam is for video surveillance only.
+The camera has built-in motion and sound detectors as well as two-way audio, but the motion detector is too sensitive to work as a home security device unless you’re willing to pay.

 A Nest Aware subscription adds home security intelligence.
 It can add video history, better alerts, activity zones, person alerts, and the ability to create and save video clips.
 When you pay for Nest Aware, you are granted access to extra compute power, which is needed to run algorithms.
 These algorithms are used to intelligently decide which motion and sound events are important, and which are not.
 It can do this through face detection and depth sensing.
-Their newest feature, Sightline, also makes it incredibly easy to review video history from the mobile app.
-You can literally scroll through hours of footage and review snapshots at a glance.
-Finally, Nest offers an outdoor camera that can be controlled using the same app.
+A feature called Sightline also makes it incredibly easy to review video history from the mobile app.
+You can scroll through hours of footage and review snapshots at a glance.
+And of course, you can control multiple devices including the outdoor camera and Nest Cam IQ from the same app.
+Finally, Nest Aware adds intelligent sound alerts.
+The camera not only detects sound but can also tell you if it hears a person talking or a dog barking.

 Angee is more than a camera, as it can connect to tags that help monitor entryways and windows.
 But, it also has some truly unique features that set it apart from the other options.